Contact

 You may have been given credits for your military training or taken an exam to get credit for prior learning.
 Read below about how these credits may be evaluated and applied to your degree.

 As a Servicemembers Opportunities Colleges (SOC) member, TU is committed to our military students.
 If you are an active duty member or veteran of the U.S. military, your basic training, military occupational specialties, and other military coursework may be eligible for college credit.
-The Transfer Student Center will evaluate your military courses and experiences according to the Guide to the Evaluation of Educational Experiences in the Armed Services by the American Council on Education (ACE).
+Transfer Admissions will evaluate your military courses and experiences according to the Guide to the Evaluation of Educational Experiences in the Armed Services by the American Council on Education (ACE).

 Requesting an evaluation of your military transcripts can be done in two simple steps: